CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 |Ctrl+Shift+A                 |Select all notes                        |
 |Scroll wheel up / Page Up    |Go to the previous page                 |
 |Scroll wheel down / Page Down|Go to the next page                     |

+You can also go to **Settings --> Shortcut** to edit the shortcuts for your preference.

 #### Add notes